-\begin{proof} If a context $C[i]$ has already been activated, the only way for it to transition to the \textit{idle} state is by synchronizing on the $cs?$ channel.
-However, this can only happen when another context $C[j]$ becomes active, where $i \neq j$.
-Therefore, context $C[i]$ must wait for at least one other context to become active before it can be activated again. \end{proof}
+\begin{proof} For a context $C[i]$ to transition back to \textit{idle}, it must synchronize on $cs?$, possible only when another context $C[j]$ ($i \neq j$) becomes active.
+Hence, $C[i]$ awaits at least one other context's activation before reactivation. \end{proof}

-The orchestrator keeps track of the currently active context using a variable $cur$.
-When a new context instance $x$ becomes active, the orchestrator does the following:

-\begin{enumerate} \item It stops the execution of the currently active task automaton, i.e. $S[cur]$. \item It activates the transition automaton from context $cur$ to context $x$, i.e. $T[cur][x]$. \item It waits for the transition automaton to terminate its execution by waiting for the $done[cur][x]$ synchronization channel to fire. \item It activates the task automaton of context $x$, i.e. $S[x]$. \end{enumerate}
+The orchestrator, using a variable $cur$, tracks the active context.
+Upon a new context instance $x$ activation, the orchestrator: \begin{enumerate} \item Deactivates the current task automaton, $S[cur]$. \item Activates the transition automaton from $cur$ to $x$, i.e., $T[cur][x]$. \item Waits for transition completion via $done[cur][x]$ channel. \item Activates the task automaton for context $x$, i.e., $S[x]$. \end{enumerate}

-\begin{lemma} After the first context becomes active, there is always either a task automaton or a transition automaton in the \textit{active} state, but never both at the same time. \end{lemma} \begin{proof} Operations 1), 2), and 4) are modeled as \textit{committed locations} in Figure~\ref{fig:automata} and are performed atomically by the orchestrator.
-The first time a context becomes active, the orchestrator activates a task automaton simultaneously with the context, ensuring that at least one automaton is in the \textit{active} state.
-During a context switch, the orchestrator stops the current task automaton, causing it to transition to the \textit{idle} state, and activates a transition automaton, which transitions to the \textit{active} state.
-At the same time instance, either the task automaton or the transition automaton is in the \textit{active} state, but never both.
-When the transition automaton terminates and transitions to the \textit{idle} state, it synchronizes with the orchestrator, which then activates the next task automaton in the same atomic operation, ensuring that there is always at least one automaton in the \textit{active} state. \end{proof}
+\begin{lemma} After the initial context activation, either a task automaton or a transition automaton is always in the \textit{active} state, but never both simultaneously. \end{lemma} \begin{proof} The orchestrator performs operations 1), 2), and 4) atomically, as modeled by committed locations in Figure~\ref{fig:automata}.
+Upon the first context activation, the orchestrator simultaneously activates a task automaton, ensuring an automaton's presence in the \textit{active} state.
+During a context switch, it deactivates the current task automaton, transitioning it to \textit{idle}, and activates a transition automaton, which becomes \textit{active}.
+Thus, at any moment, either a task automaton or a transition automaton is \textit{active}, but never both.
+Once the transition automaton transitions to \textit{idle}, the orchestrator activates the next task automaton in the same atomic operation, maintaining continuous activation of at least one automaton. \end{proof}